Resources

 Product & concepts

 Overview of the JoinedWorkz toolchain: modeling studio, model transformation, generators and Maven integration.
-Recommended for architects and technical leads who want to understand where JoinedWorkz fits.
+Recommended for architects, technical leads and project owners who want to understand where JoinedWorkz fits.

 Modeling & generators

-Details on the modeling DSL, transformation to the internal representation and how standard and custom generators use this model to produce code.
+Details on the modeling DSL, transformation to the internal representation and how standard and custom generators use this model to produce code for different platforms and stacks.

 Downloads